jofmi/agentpy/docs/overview.rst

 The basic structure of the agentpy framework has four levels:

-1. The agent types :class:`Agent` and :class:`MultiAgent` are the basic building blocks of the model
+1. The :class:`Agent` is the basic building block of a model
 2. The environment types :class:`Grid`, :class:`Space`, and :class:`Network` contain agents
 3. A :class:`Model` contains agents, environments, parameters, and simulation procedures
 4. An :class:`Experiment` can run a model multiple times with different parameter combinations